datahub-project/datahub/datahub-frontend/README.md

 ```
 cd datahub-frontend/run && ./run-local-frontend
 ```

-### Serving React App
-If you are running the React app locally via `yarn start`, it will be forwarding graphql requests to port `9002`.
-In order to use `./run-local-frontend` with the React app, change the PORT value in [./run/frontend.env](./run/frontend.env) to `9002` and restart `./run-local-frontend`

 ## Checking out DataHub UI
 After starting your application in one of the two ways mentioned above, you can connect to it by typing below